LGBTQ history in Florida: 1960–2000

 The 1972 Democratic National Convention was held in Miami, featuring, for the first time, a public speech about the rights of gay men and lesbians by openly gay San Francisco political activist Jim Foster.
 Jack Campbell opened the Miami branch of Club Baths in 1974.
 When it was raided, he made sure that all charges against those arrested were dropped, filed a lawsuit against the Miami Police Department prohibiting further harassment, and received a formal apology from the police.
 Even the depiction of gay men and lesbians in the local newspaper had changed to that of a silent, oppressed minority.
 By 1977, Miami was one of nearly 40 cities in the U.S. that had passed ordinances outlawing discrimination against gay men and lesbians.
 In 1977, partly due to the anti-gay Save Our Children campaign led by Anita Bryant in Miami, the Florida Legislature passed a law specifically prohibiting homosexuals from adopting children.

 In 1978, in an effort to stop the anti-gay work happening in Florida, the Florida Task force was created.
-It was the lesbian and gay civil rights lobby in Tallahassee, and likely the first statewide LGBT organization with a paid lobbyist.
+It was the lesbian and gay civil rights lobby in Tallahassee, and likely the first statewide LGBTQ organization with a paid lobbyist.
 Patrick Land was the first executive director/lobbyist.
 Dr. Ronni Sanlo was the second, serving from 1981 to 1983.
-One of the primary pieces of work during that time was to fight the Bush-Trask amendment, an addendum to the Florida appropriations bill that would have eliminated all state funding (including football money!) to Florida's colleges and universities that supported LGBT student organizations.
+One of the primary pieces of work during that time was to fight the Bush-Trask amendment, an addendum to the Florida appropriations bill that would have eliminated all state funding to Florida's colleges and universities that supported LGBTQ student organizations.
 The bill was signed into law but was found unconstitutional by the Florida Supreme Court.
-In 1997, Equality Florida was established, becoming the largest statewide LGBT rights lobby organization.
+In 1997, Equality Florida was established, becoming the largest statewide LGBTQ rights lobby organization.

 21st century

 Same-sex sexual activity remained illegal in Florida until 2003, when the United States Supreme Court struck down all state sodomy laws with Lawrence v.
 Texas.
 As of mid-2011, the state's sodomy law, though unenforceable, had not been repealed by Florida legislators.
 Since the passage of the Florida Amendment 2 on November 4, 2008, by a vote of 61.9% in favor and 38.1% opposed, both same-sex marriage and civil union had been banned by Florida's state constitution.
-Despite that temporary setback, a major victory for LGBT rights on November 25, 2008, when Judge Cindy S. Lederman declared the ban on homosexuals adopting children violated the equal protection rights under the Florida Constitution.
+Despite that temporary setback, a major victory for LGBTQ rights on November 25, 2008, when Judge Cindy S. Lederman declared the ban on homosexuals adopting children violated the equal protection rights under the Florida Constitution.
 Florida Third District Court of Appeal ruled in In re: Gill favor of the ruling on September 22, 2010, thus legalizing same-sex adoption in Florida after 33-year ban.
 In 2009, Miami Beach held its first gay pride parade ever and in 2020 the Greater Fort Lauderdale will be host to the first-ever Pride of the Americas Festival Same-sex marriage in Florida became legal on January 6, 2015, as result of Brenner v.
 Scott.